Enhanced Care Management (ECM) Benefit for Children and Youth Populations

 – Dr. Palav Babaria, Chief Quality Officer and Deputy Director of Quality and Population Health Management at the Department of Health Care Services

-What to know about ECM:
+What to Know About ECM:

 With ECM, a dedicated Lead Care Manager will coordinate health and health-related services, offering care on the phone, in-person, and/or where members live.
-A Lead Care Manager can help families:

 Note that ECM does not replace: